- Customer Education Center

 How the Program Works

-The RCA program provides money from the government to help refugees for up to eight months.
+The RCA program provides money from the government to help refugees for up to 12 months.
 If you are receiving money from a local refugee settlement agency’s Matching Grant Program, you cannot receive RCA until the Matching Grant assistance ends.
-If you are on Matching Grant and apply for RCA or any other federal financial assistance, your Matching Grant will end.
-You cannot have both financial assistance programs at the same time.
+If you are on Matching Grant and apply for RCA or any other federal Financial assistance, your Matching Grant will end.
+You cannot have both Financial assistance programs at the same time.

 How to Qualify